x27/CFT/README.md

 #### Payment via Paypal (through an intermediary)

+Payment via Paypal currently not working

-Each license costs $40USD, a pair of licenses - $70USD.
+~~Each license costs $40USD, a pair of licenses - $70USD.~~

-To receive the Paypal payment address, please first write to me an email and I will give it to you.
+~~To receive the Paypal payment address, please first write to me an email and I will give it to you.~~

-In your e-mail, please specify the serial number of the scanner and which license(s) you want to buy.
+~~In your e-mail, please specify the serial number of the scanner and which license(s) you want to buy.~~

 ### Funds